 Registering marriages in Thailand

 This information sheet provides Australians with information regarding marriage registration procedures in Thailand.
-The Embassy cannot provide information on other issues, such as organising celebrants or venues.
+The Embassy cannot provide information on other issues, such as organizing celebrants or venues.
 There are brokers in Thailand who will offer (for a fee) to arrange a marriage registration or ceremony.
-Australians wishing to marry other Australians or foreigners in Thailand (other than Thai citizens), may find that it much easier to register their marriage in Australia prior to arranging a suitable ceremony in Thailand, as registration procedures for foreigners in Thailand can be bureaucratic and time consuming.
+Australians wishing to marry other Australians or foreigners in Thailand (other than Thai citizens), may find that it much easier to register their marriage in Australia prior to arranging a suitable ceremony in Thailand, as registration procedures for foreigners in Thailand can be bureaucratic and time-consuming.
 Please contact the marriage registrar in your State or Territory if you select this option.

 For information on a Thai spouse’s immigration to Australia please contact the Immigration Section of the Embassy (DIMIA).
-Marriages registered in Thailand are recognised by Australian authorities, but further documentation will be required from Births Deaths and Marriages for passport issue purposes.
+Marriages registered in Thailand are recognized by Australian authorities, but further documentation will be required from Births Deaths and Marriages for passport issue purposes.

 Why do I need to register?
 How do I register my marriage?

 Under Thai law, marriages must be registered with Thai authorities to be legally recognized.
 A valid notarized Thai marriage will then be recognized in Australia.
 If you do not register a marriage with Thai authorities, you are not legally married in Thailand or Australia.
 The marriage must be registered at the Amphoe (or Town Hall), in the district where the marriage took place.
 In addition to the normal requirements (about which you should seek advice from the celebrant), each Australian party must provide their passport, and the following:

 Australians married in Thailand must provide a pro-forma statutory declaration.
 The Thai Government requires that such declarations be witnessed at the Australian Embassy Bangkok.
 They will not accept declarations from Australia.
 A fee of AUD$20 is payable for this service.